joakimremler/YRGO_docker/README.md

       FROM ubuntu 16.04

-      #Specify user
-      USER root

-      #Update image and install htop
+      #Update image
-      RUN apt-get update && apt-get install -y \
+      RUN apt-get update && apt-get install -y

+      #Install htop
-        htop
+      RUN apt-get -y install htop

-      #Specify working dir
-      WORKDIR /app/script

-      #Copy file from server into container
-      COPY ./hello.sh //app/script/hello.sh

-      #Run this script when container starts
+      #Run htop inside container
-      CMD bash ./hello.sh
+      CMD ["htop"]

-Create the bash script in the same directiv as the Dockerfile.

-    $ nano ./hello.sh

-Add inside `hello.sh`:

-    #!/bin/bash
-    x=1
-    while [ 1 ]
-    do
-      echo "Welcome to your caontainer $x times" >> logfile.txt x=$(( $x + 1 ))
-      sleep 2
-    done
+---

+## 5. Build a image

-Then we should build our new image from our Dockerfile, we will call our new image `kalleanka/hello`.
+Then we should build our new image from our Dockerfile, we will call our new image `kalleanka/htop`.

 **Note** that it is a good practice to name new image to `yourname/scriptname`.

-    $ docker build -t kalleanka/hello
+    $ docker build -t kalleanka/htop

 If you list all Docker images then you will see your new image